Commerce, Georgia

 Commerce is a city in Jackson County, Georgia, 70 mi northeast of Atlanta.
 As of the 2020 census, the city had a population of 7,387.

 History

 Native American history

 Before European settlers arrived, the area around present-day Commerce was inhabited by the Creek and the Cherokee people.
+Historians describe a territorial war between the Creeks and Cherokees over the land in the county during the 1770s.

 The Lacoda Trail, which extended from present-day Athens to the north Georgia mountains, was a significant trade and travel route through this area.
 (Georgia State Route 334, which follows a 9 mi section of this ancient trail, was designated the "Lacoda Trail Memorial Parkway" by the Georgia General Assembly in 1998.)

-Local histories that originated in the mid-1800s describe a territorial war between the Creeks and Cherokees over the land in the county during the 1770s.
-This war never occurred.
-The Cherokees were decisively defeated by the Koweta Creeks in 1754.
-For about a decade after their 1754 defeat, all Cherokee villages in the Georgia colony and the Hiwassee River valley in North Carolina were abandoned.
-William Bartram traveled through northeastern Georgia in 1773 and described the Creeks as being completely dominant over the Cherokees.
-The Cherokees never occupied or held title to lands within the boundaries of Jackson County.

-The Creek Confederacy ceded its lands east of the Oconee River in 1785.
-A subsequent treaty in 1793 ceded the remainder of the land that was to become Jackson County.
-The last corridor of Creek land, located west of Jackson County, was ceded in 1818.
+The Cherokee ceded their disputed lands east of the Oconee River in the Treaty of Augusta (1783) and the Creeks did likewise in their own Treaty of Augusta (1783) and the Treaty of Galphinton (1785).